kaltura/DeveloperPortalDocs/documentation/player-sdk/Introduction.md

 This wiki is the main source of documentation for **developers** working with **Kaltura iOS Player SDK** project.
 Here you will find the information you need to get started developing your software using the SDK.
 The SDK provides tools to help you easily embed the [Kaltura](http://player.kaltura.com/docs/) Player into native environments in your iOS applications.

-If this is your first time hearing about Kaltura, we recommend starting with the [Kaltura website](http://corp.kaltura.com/).
+If this is your first time hearing about Kaltura, we recommend you begin with the [Kaltura website](http://corp.kaltura.com/), which will help you learn more about Kaltura's Video Platform.

 ## Supported Features
 The Kaltura Player SDK for iOS supports: